SPX-VIX Risk Computations Via Perturbed Optimal Transport: Experiments: SPX-VIX Risk Generation And Hedging Backtest

 \subsection{Base Calibration And Fit Quality}

+Despite the SPX–VIX basis noted above, the calibrated optimal transport model satisfies the martingality condition and approximate consistency constraints, as we verify below.
 We first assess the quality of the base calibration used throughout the experiments.
 The joint SPX--VIX coupling $\mu^\star$ is obtained via entropic projection with Sinkhorn scaling on the discrete grids.
 After calibration, we compute the sufficient statistics and the Fisher information matrix $H$ for subsequent risk analysis.
 Existence, uniqueness, and the Gibbs form of the optimizer ensure a consistent fit to the prescribed marginals and targets on the grids.

 To visualize fit quality, we plot observed market smiles against model-implied values from the calibrated coupling for a representative maturity (e.g., March 18, 2026, two weeks to expiry), consistent with our option risk comparisons.
 Additionally, we generate the martingality plot and consistency plot.
 It is worth pointing out, that the consistency condition which should hold in theory, does not in reality.
 To this end, in order to make use of the SPX--VIX joint calibration, we must relax the consistency condition and incorporate the basis in both the base calibration and the perturbed calibration.